dave-borg/mag-website/themes/tailbliss/content/posts/oky-progress-20241116/index.md

 ## OKY Panel Upgrade Progress

 Our Piper Archer’s avionics upgrade is progressing well!
 During a recent visit to our avionics partner, the panel layout was finalized and sent for powder coating in dark grey.
-For details on our panel upgrade check out our earlier post {{< ref "/posts/oky-panel-upgrade-20240731" >}}.
+For details on our panel upgrade check out our earlier post [OKY panel upgrade]({{% ref "/posts/oky-panel-upgrade-20240731" %}}).
 While we're in there, we're going to upgrade to use modern backlit instruments, replacing the old post lighting, and a silky-smooth control column thanks to new bushings.

 We’re also giving the interior a fresh look, with two-tone leather seats and complementing fabric sidewalls.
 While the carpets remain in great condition, they’ll be steam-cleaned to complete the refurbishment.
 The project is on track for completion before Christmas.